NikiDigitals/Computing-It-with-Business-/journals/2025-09-01-python-datatypes-and-operators.md

 ## What I did
 I learned about fundamental concepts in the programming language Python.
-The lectures were about the use of the `print() statement, operators and the correct use of variables.
+The lectures covered the use of the `print()` statement, operators, and the correct use of variables.

 ## Observations
 It's a nice first step into the world of programming, and I like the fact that I don't need to install anything on my computer to follow along with the lectures and do the exercises.